ivanovUA/ivanovua.github.io/index.md

   * Have experience (testing, infrastructure, development, communication with customers, documentation, project management)
   * I appreciate the reliability, sustainability and productivity of the software
   * I like to solve problems that seems unsolvable

-## Expectations from work
-  * Ability to use at least 50% of the skills already available
-  * Opportunity to actively build on the experience that falls well in the summary
-  * Adequate work/life — balance
-  * Opportunity for iniative and interesting tasks
-  * Long term projects